-DCI uses some methods to manage data that is valid in COBOL applications but invalid for the DBMaker RDBMS database.
-This section lists data types that cannot be accepted by the RDBMS and lists solutions that DCI implements to solve this problem.
+Some data is valid for COBOL applications but invalid for DBMaker RDBMS databases.
+Data types not accepted by RDBMS are listed here along with solutions that DCI implements to solve this problem.

 COBOL VALUE WHERE IT IS CONSIDERED ILLEGAL LOW-VALUES In USAGE DISPLAY NUMBERS and text fields HIGH-VALUES In USAGE DISPLAY NUMBERS, COMP-2 numbers and COMP-3 numbers SPACES In USAGE DISPLAY NUMBERS and COMP-2 numbers Zero In DATE fields